Algorithms on Minimizing the Maximum Sensor Movement for Barrier Coverage of a Linear Domain: The General Case of

 Consider the moment in the beginning of the step $i$ (the sensor $s_{g(i)}$ has not been moved to the left).
 Since $s_j$ is a redundant sensor for the step $i$, the sensor $s_{g(i)}$ is from $S_{i2}$ and the left extension of $s_{g(i)}$ is at most $R_{i-1}+2\lambda$.
 Thus, the right extension of $s_{g(i)}$ is at most $R_{i-1}+2r_{g(i)}+2\lambda$.
 Recall that the right extension of $s_j$ is less than that of $s_{g(i)}$ (since $s_j$ is before $s_{g(i)}$ in $S_R$).
 Therefore, the right extension of $s_j$ is at most $R_{i-1}+2r_{g(i)}+2\lambda$.
 Now consider the moment right after the step $i$.
 The sweeping point $p_1$ is at the position $R_{i-1}+2r_{g(i)}$.
 Hence, the right extension of $s_j$ is at most $p_1+2\lambda$, which implies that the left extension of $s_j$ is at most $p_1+2\lambda$.
 The lemma thus follows. \end{proof}

 The preceding lemma implies that any sensor can be a redundant sensor in at most one step.
-Therefore, for the list $S_R$, each sensor is scanned at most once when it is removed, once as a redundant sensor, and once when it is found as $s_{g(i)}$.
+Therefore, for the list $S_R$, each sensor has been scanned at most twice when it is removed, once as a redundant sensor, and once when it is found as $s_{g(i)}$.
 Thus, each sensor in $S_R$ is scanned at most three times.
 Hence, after the two lists $S_L$ and $S_R$ are obtained, the running time of the algorithm is $O(n)$.

 \begin{theorem} After $O(n\log n)$ time preprocessing, for any $\lambda$, we can determine whether $\lambda^*\leq \lambda$ in $O(n)$ time; further, if $\lambda^*\leq \lambda$, we can compute a feasible solution in $O(n)$ time. \end{theorem}